kyma-project/api-gateway/docs/user/tutorials/01-00-create-workload.md

 # Create a Workload

-This tutorial explains how to create a sample HttpBin Service deployment.
+This tutorial explains how to create a sample HTTPBin Service deployment.

 ## Steps